mhairston/costume-idea-gen/README.md

 - Update vocabulary for 2015
 - Add checks to avoid repeating the same parts within 5 or so runs.
 - and of course, make a generalized generator from this.
+- Make some new illustrations based on program outputs.